aparamythis/idylnlp/README.md

 Idyl NLP is a natural language processing (NLP) framework released under the business-friendly Apache License, version 2.0.
 The framework features NLP capabilities such as language detection, sentence extraction, tokenization, named-entity extraction, and others.
 Some capabilities, such as named-entity extraction and document classification, are capable of using neural networks on both CPU and GPU architectures.

 Idyl NLP uses a combination of custom implementations and other open-source projects to perform its tasks.
 In some cases there are multiple implementations available.
-All core capabilities are abstracted by interfaces to allow an implementation choice.

-The goal of Idyl NLP is to provide a comprehensive NLP library that is available under a business-friendly open-source license.
+All core capabilities are abstracted by interfaces to allow a choice of implementation.
+Idyl NLP stands on the shoulders of giants to provide a capable NLP framework.

 If you are looking for pre-built NLP microservices available as Docker containers and deployable on AWS and Azure checkout the [NLP Building Blocks](http://www.mtnfog.com/nlp-building-blocks/) powered by Idyl NLP.